8 Ways to Leverage Big Data for Ecommerce

 3. Optimize Pricing

-Merchants have historically looked to competitors to help determine how to set prices, but that’s changing with technology.
+Businesses have historically looked to competitors to help determine how to set prices, but that’s changing with technology.
 This is good news, as this manual process can be unmanageable for businesses that stock thousands of items.
-Instead, using big data, e-commerce retailers can now create accurate pricing strategies for each product.
+Instead, using Big Data, ecommerce retailers can now create accurate pricing strategies for each product.

 4. Predict Demand

 When shopping volume increases thanks to holidays or back-to-school shopping or even just a big sale, online retailers need to be ready.
-If they find themselves short-staffed or low on product during the big sales periods, will be unable to fill orders and dealing with unhappy customers.
+If they find themselves short-staffed or low on product during the big sales periods, they’ll be unable to fill orders and be dealing with unhappy customers.

 While businesses have generally used their gut instincts (“I bet they’ll like blue sweaters more than orange ones”) or general rules of thumb (“Everyone shops more during the holidays”) to forecast demand, those methods have proven to be less than reliable.
-But by using big data, merchants can analyze their historical data and make more accurate forecasts.
+But by using Big Data, businesses can analyze their historical data and make more accurate forecasts.

 5. Improve Personalization

 Shoppers love seeing collections that have been curated just for them, and even just calling them by name and offering deals personalized to their shopping habits can result in bigger shopping carts and increased conversions.
-Big retailers like Amazon are using big data to fine-tune their customer-centered approach, predict what a customer is going to need — and when they’re going to need it — and simplify the customer journey.
-And it’s paid off.
+More than half of customers expect personalization from brands, which requires them to collect and analyze customer data across every interaction.
+This is how they can show shoppers which products will appeal to them at the right time.

 6. Deliver Exceptional Customer Service

-Analytics reports can help optimize the customer service experience by identifying strengths and weaknesses and can help online retailers deliver the experiences that will keep customers coming back.
-Data also gives critical feedback to merchants, showing how fast their customer service responds to and resolves customer service issues while also giving insights on how to improve existing products or services.
+Big Data can help optimize the customer service experience by identifying strengths and weaknesses and can help online retailers deliver the experiences that will keep customers coming back.
+Data also gives critical feedback to businesses, showing how fast their customer service responds to and resolves customer service issues while also giving insights on how to improve existing products or services.

 7. Increase Sales

-With cart abandonment one of the biggest problems e-commerce merchants are facing today, big data can play a crucial role in increasing conversions and generating more sales.
-But by delivering a top-notch shopping and customer service experience using big data, e-commerce merchants can increase the likelihood customers will make bigger — and more frequent — sales.
+Did you know that 35% of shoppers will abandon their carts if the checkout process is too long or complicated?
+Cart abandonment is one of the biggest problems ecommerce businesses are facing today, but Big Data can play a crucial role in increasing conversions and generating more sales.
+But by delivering a top-notch shopping and customer service experience using Big Data, ecommerce businesses can increase the likelihood customers will make bigger — and more frequent — sales.

 8. Facilitate Online Payments